lsamano/tetris-v2/README.md

   - Ghost piece (shows where your piece will land if hard-dropped)
   - Piece Forecast shows next five pieces
   - See incoming attacks with the Garbage Indicator
+  - Player is able to wall kick and floor kick for ease of play
-  - Player is able to wall kick, floor kick, and do advanced rotations
+  - Player is able to do advanced rotations for high-level play
 - Multiplayer
-  - Ability to play with other people via WebSockets
+  - Play with other people via WebSockets for competitive play
-  - Ability to attack opponent player (called garbage lines)
+  - Attack your opponents with "garbage lines" when you clear lines
-  - Ability to nullify garbage lines
+  - Nullify incoming garbage lines to survive the longest
 - Quality of Life Updates
-  - Ability to start the game at will
+  - Able to start the game at will
-  - Made player unable to rotate on key repeat
+  - Player will not rotate on key repeat for precision movements
-  - Improved graphics of Tetris pieces
+  - Added improved graphics of Tetris pieces

 # Faithful Recreation
 This app is made to reflect the real game as much as possible.
-It includes
+It includes...
 - Colors that reflect actual Tetris pieces used in-game
-- the "Random Generator" algorithm, to ensure player can play forever
+- The "Random Generator" algorithm, to ensure player can play forever
   - Guaranteed one of each letter every set of 7 pieces
 - An accurate point system for 1-4 line clears and hard/soft drops
 - The SRS algorithm for advanced spins and wall/floor kicks